TimjMerida/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTickicket allows users to create and manage associates access to tickets as well as allow the creation of tickets by those employees or users / customers.
-This is part 1 of 3 that will go over installing, setting up and using osTicket and its commonly used features.<br />
+This is part 1 of 3 that will go over installing, setting up and using osTicket and its commonly used features.
+We will be installing osTickoet on Microsoft Azure a cloud service where we can creat the virtual machines needed for this lab.<br />